superfaceai/docs/docs/guides/run-capability.md

 :::caution Sensitive Output

-Using the `superface:http*` context will output full HTTP requests and responses including API credentials and other sensitive data.
+Using the `superface:http*` context will output full HTTP requests and responses including API keys and other sensitive data.

 :::